Martin Place: History

 Both Moore Street and Martin Place became prominent centres of business and finance in Sydney.
 In 1913, the headquarters of the Commonwealth Bank was constructed on the corner of Moore Street and Pitt Street.
 In later years, other banks followed with a range of impressive buildings (see "Architecture" below).
 In 1921, Moore Street was renamed as part of Martin Place.

 Conscription rallies for World War I took place here.
 In 1927, a Cenotaph commemorating the WWI dead was erected.
 Soon after, the Sydney Municipal Council proposed to extend the street further east towards Macquarie Street.
 However, the plan was delayed by concerted opposition from landowners of the buildings that would have to be demolished to make way for the extension.
 One of the buildings demolished to make way for the extended Martin Place was St Stephen's Presbyterian Church, on the east side of Phillip Street, which was replaced by the present church on Macquarie Street in 1935.
 The extension was finally completed in 1935, resulting in the Martin Place stretching from George Street to Macquarie Street seen today.

+Building demolitions

-A number of the street's older buildings were demolished in this period to make way for modernist buildings.
-The most prominent of these is 25 Martin Place, designed by Harry Seidler.
+A number of the street's older buildings were demolished to make way for new buildings in the mid 20th Century.
+The most prominent of these was The Australia Hotel demolished in 1971, and replaced by the commercial office tower and retail development MLC Centre in 1977 (now known as 25 Martin Place) designed by architect Harry Seidler.
+In 1982 the art deco Rural Bank Building was demolished to make way for the post modern State Bank of NSW, completed in 1986.